alihassanansari/SMSGateway/README.md

 Just setup the email account from which to forward the e-mails to SMS in the interface of SMSGateway.

-NOTICE: forwarded e-mails will be deleted.
+NOTICE: all e-mails from the configured account will be deleted.

 RULES: